mecid/mecid.github.io/_posts/2020-02-19-mastering-buttons-in-swiftui.md

 PlaygroundPage.current.setLiveView(rootView)
 ```

+> SwiftUI uses environment to pass system-wide and application-related information.
+You can also populate environment with your custom objects.
+To learn more about environment, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

 #### PrimitiveButtonStyle protocol
 Sometimes we need to implement super custom buttons.
 For example, assume that we need a button that acts only after a long press.
 We can't achieve that with *ButtonStyle* protocol because it doesn't provide us control on triggering the button action.
 Instead, *SwiftUI* gives us *PrimitiveButtonStyle* protocol that looks very similar to *ButtonStyle* but provides all the needed API to build a super custom button.
 Let's build our button that acts after a long press.